Mental health in Ireland: Government strategy

 As of 2022, the Minister of State at the Department of Health with responsibility for Mental Health and Older People is Mary Butler, TD.
 Health services are delivered by the Health Service Executive (HSE).

 National Suicide Research Foundation

 The National Suicide Research Foundation leads research on the topic of suicidology.

 Non-governmental organisations

 A number of non-governmental organizations have historically been involved in delivery of health and educational services, including by religious orders and congregations.
 The impact of mental health services has been highlighted by research and media reports in recent decades, and a number of organisations have been created to deal with the area.

 Amen

 Amen (amen.ie) is a charity based in Navan, County Meath, which works with male victims of domestic violence.
 It dealt with over 3,600 contacts in 2009.
 The organisation was awarded a People of the Year Award and a GSK Ireland IMPACT Award in 2016.

+AsIAm

+AsIAm is an organisation that advocates for and supports people on the autism spectrum.
+It was founded in 2014 by Adam Harris, brother of Simon Harris.